cdalas2/BVM_Protein_Bilayer_Thickness_Deformations/README.md

 6. Replace paths in bash script to arblib library and Carlos_membrane_project source files.
 7. Replace paths in main source code file for the location of where the data output is to be saved.
 8. Adjust OMP_NUM_THREADS environmental variable to the thread count wanted in the bash script.

+## How To Build And Compile

+On a terminal one can build a project run by a make file provided.
+Then one can compile the project run by a bash script provided.
+Terminal/command lines are:

+$ make deformations

+$ bash run_deformations.sh

 [Back To The Top](#CSCI596FINAL)